 As we are committed to promoting a diverse graduate community, the Graduate School has agreed to waive application fees for prospective students associated with the following organizations and partnerships:

-- Conference attendance and personal contact with UConn Graduate School Staff at one of the following:
+- Conference attendance and personal contact with UConn Graduate School Staff (this would entail signing in at the UConn booth) at one of the following:

 - Institute for Recruitment of Teachers (IRT) – http://www.andover.edu/Pages/default.aspx